 Why I think this is a legit and fun way of investing

-- Distribution: The business model is focused on going directly to consumers via iTunes, Hulu, cable Video-On-Demand, Google Play, and other online avenues, with a small theatrical release.
-The reason being that they can bypass distributors this way, which saves the 35-40% distribution fee.
-And that means the movie will be in profits sooner, so they can pass those savings on to investors.
+The business model is focused on going directly to consumers via iTunes, Hulu, cable Video-On-Demand, Google Play, and other online avenues, with a small theatrical release.
+They can bypass distributors this way, which saves the 35-40% distribution fee.
+That means the movie will be in profits sooner, so they can pass those savings on to investors.

-- Marketing: The movie is self-marketed.
-They team are reaching out to bloggers, influencers, and the crowd to gain publicity.
+The team is reaching out to bloggers, influencers, and the crowd to gain publicity.

-- Profit distribution: To begin with, 100% of the adjusted gross proceeds from the movie go straight into the investors’ pocket.
-Then, once the investors have gotten 100% of their initial investment back, that ratio adjusts, and 50% of the film’s profits are theirs in perpetuity.
+100% of the adjusted gross proceeds from the movie goes straight into the investors’ pocket.
+Then, once the investors have gotten 100% of their initial investment back, that ratio adjusts.
+50% of the film’s profits are theirs in perpetuity.
 That’s forever and that’s a mighty long time.

 The producers, don’t get a dime in profit participation until the investors are paid back in full.

 Investments in the motion picture industry involve a high degree of risk.
-The company is newly formed.
 While they intend to generate revenue in the future, they cannot assure you when or if they will be able to do so.

 Here is what might go wrong:

-- Economic Conditions: The company’s business and operations are sensitive to general business and economic conditions in the U.S. and worldwide along with local, state, and federal governmental policy decisions.
+The company’s business and operations are sensitive to general business and economic conditions in the U.S. and worldwide along with local, state, and federal government policy decisions.